 |it is important to brush your teeth in the morning after breakfast and the last thing before you sleep?||1015 (Yes)||96.7|

 |3–5 years ago||95||9.0|

 |The main reason to visit the dental clinic|

 |Did you ever receive any professional advice on oral healthcare in a dental office?|

 A majority (83.1%) of participants own a toothbrush.
-Nearly 1 in 3 (29.4%) had a medium toothbrush, while 21.3% claimed they owned a soft toothbrush, and 27.7% were unsure what type of toothbrush they held.
+Nearly one in three (29.4%) had a medium toothbrush, while 21.3% claimed they owned a soft toothbrush, and 27.7% were unsure what type of toothbrush they held.
 Only 33.7% of participants claimed to brush twice daily, while 15.8% brush once, 7.3% brush thrice per day, and a good percentage of 25.7% only brush sometimes.
-More than 8 in 10 (80.8%) of participants claimed to use toothpaste when brushing their teeth; however, 57.8% did not know which type of toothpaste they used, and 22.2% used fluoride toothpaste [Table 4].
+More than eight in 10 (80.8%) of participants claimed to use toothpaste when brushing their teeth; however, 57.8% did not know which type of toothpaste they used, and 22.2% used fluoride toothpaste [Table 4].